xpack/web-doxygen/website/docs/api/classes/translatoresperanto.md

-<p>This is used in references to page that are put in the LaTeX documentation.
-It should be an abbreviation of the word page.</p>
+This is used in references to page that are put in the LaTeX documentation.
+It should be an abbreviation of the word page.

-<p>Definition at line 789 of file <a href="/web-doxygen/docs/api/files/src/translator-eo-h">translator_eo.h</a>.</p>
+Definition at line 789 of file <a href="/web-doxygen/docs/api/files/src/translator-eo-h">translator_eo.h</a>.

 <div class="doxyProgramListing">